Oracy in the Curriculum

 Teachers will adopt a range of activities and approaches including: pair talk, debate, discussion, presentation, listening strategies.

 Our teachers are also committed to modelling, explicitly teaching and scaffolding good oracy skills.
-For example this may be by providing useful sentence starters and vocabulary or reminding about physical aspects of talk such as posture and gesture.
-We encourage deeper thinking by questioning.
+For example this may be by:

 How can you support your child’s Oracy skills at home?